loisgo/Software-Integration-Test-Engineer-Take-Home-Evaluation/README.md

 - Use `requests_mock` to mock `/checkout` and `/payment` endpoints in CI
 - Insert expected rows manually into `sales_hdr` for database assertions
 - Coverage reports highlight untested lines

+---

+## Project Delivery Summary

+**Scope Completed (Approx. 80%)**

+- Built checkout and payment workflow
+- Implemented pytest integration tests
+- Integrated SQL Server using pyodbc
+- Inserted records and validated payment status persistence in DB
+- Able to simulate both successful and declined payment scenarios
+- Repository structure + code maintainability prepared for scaling (fixtures, helpers, modular patterns)

+**Areas Not Fully Completed Yet**

+CI pipeline is not fully passing yet.
+There is additional debugging required on the CI environment regarding DB accessibility + environment config.

+**Next Steps (How I would complete the remaining 20%)**

+- Finalize CI pipeline execution with correct database setup / container DB (docker based local ephemeral DB or SQL Server linux container)
+- Isolate test execution layers to support both mocked and live execution modes

+**Notes for Reviewers**

+The core test workflows are functional and aligned with the expected integration testing behaviors.
+CI debugging was actively in progress but not blocking the main verification logic.

+I am happy to walk through my approach, design decisions, and next implementation steps during review / discussion.